Jeongseon County

 Jeongseon (Jeongseon-gun) is a county in the province of Gangwon-do, South Korea.
 It is famous as the hometown of "Jeongseon Arirang," a traditional Korean folksong.
 It is also the hometown of actor Won Bin and footballer Seol Ki-hyeon.

 History

 It was ruled by the Goguryeo Dynasty during the Three Kingdoms period, called Ingpyae-hyeon (잉패현).
 After the Silla Dynasty unified the Korean peninsula, it was renamed Jeongseon-hyeon in 757.
-After the Goryeo Dynasy was founded, it was promoted from a hyeon to a county (gun) in 1012 or 1018.
+After the Goryeo Dynasty was founded, it was promoted from a hyeon to a county (gun) in 1012 or 1018.

 After the Joseon Dynasty was founded and the territory was divided into 8 Provinces, the region was involved in the province of Gangwon.
 After the territory was divided into 23 districts in 1895 with the 8-provincial system abolished, it was included in the district of Chugju.
 When a 13-provincial system was enacted in 1896, it returned to Gangwon Province.